EpicEricEE/typst-plugins/src/format/number.typ

 // Format a range.
 //
 // Parameters:
-// - lower: The upper number.
+// - lower: The string containing the lower number.
-// - upper: The lower number.
+// - upper: The string containing the upper number.
 // - product: The symbol to use for the exponent product.
 // - decimal-sep: The decimal separator.
 // - group-sep: The seperator between digit groups.